 Internal walls

+Repair category 1

+Notes Some typical general blemishes were noted and these should be attended to as part of redecoration.

+Floors including sub-floors

 Repair category 2

-Notes Some general marks, old stains and other blemishes were noted.
-Some attention to the walls will be needed as part of general redecoration.

-Floors including sub-floors

-Repair category 1

-Notes From a general walk over, the floors appear to be in reasonable condition with no more than the odd creaky board and the like noted.
-There were firmly fitted or loose floor coverings throughout the property at the time of visit.
-No access was gained to any sub-floor space.
+Notes From a general walk over, some typical wear and tear, creaky boards and the like were all noted.

+Some general attention to the floors will be needed prior to laying any new floor coverings.

+The flat had some fitted and loose floor coverings at the time of visit.

+No access was gained to any sub floor space.

+There is a flat below.